mahmadi-iut/SDM_Tuning/README.md

 #-------------------------------------------------------------------------------------------

-Below, the content of the Zip file is described:
+Below, the content of the Zip files is described:

 occ_train.csv:
 The geographic location of the training data.